Debt Camel

 • Media

-If these customers would have had a cash refund, then they are likely to only get paid a very small amount of their redress.
-Some of them have had complaints at FOS for many months and they may be understandably upset that their cases were not resolved.
+If these customers would have had a cash refund, then they are likely to only get paid a very small amount of their redress in the proposed Scheme.
+Some have had complaints at FOS for many months, a few for more than a year.
+They will be understandably upset that their cases were not resolved faster by FOS, before the Scheme.

 A warning on a road to expect delays - but how can Financial Ombudsman decision making be speeded up?